Shopfabrik-Berlin/shopify-actions/README.md

 ### To improve:
 1. yarn clean doesn't work on Windows, because some commands like rm isn't supported there.
 So we should resolve it somehow.
-2. Criticalcss: if url is /product/product-handle?
-How we can define criticalcss for the list of urls, because lots of products can use 1 template?
-3. Get rid of deprecated stuff
+2. Get rid of deprecated stuff